Download this lesson plan, including handouts, as a pdf.

 - Brainstorm the issues in an upcoming election in your area.
-Write them on the board.
+Take notes of students' responses and share the notes with them.
 Have students discuss where they stand on the issues.

 - Have students research where the candidates stand on these issues, and have them write a one-page paper describing which candidate’s views are most compatible with their own and why.

 For homework, have students watch a political debate, filling in a “score sheet” handout to help them evaluate the debate.
 (We have suggested a few attributes in the handout, but you should add your own based on your previous brainstorming with students.)
 Have them use their “score sheet” to write a memo to their chosen candidate in the style of Clark Clifford noting: